zzzprojects/html-agility-pack/docs2/pages/documentations/manipulation/clone.md

 ### Example

-The following example creates a buplicate of the node.
+The following example creates a duplicate of the node.

 ```csharp